am-tropin/english-song-lyrics/README.md

 - The [code](https://github.com/am-tropin/eng-lyrics-trainer/blob/main/eng-lyrics-trainer/discography_collecting.ipynb) collects the [library of discographies](https://github.com/am-tropin/eng-lyrics-trainer/tree/main/discography) from https://www.allthelyrics.com/.

-## Machine learning approach
+## Machine learning approaches

-- The problem is clustering of songs of bands with **Ronnie James Dio**.
+- The first problem is **clustering** of songs of bands with **Ronnie James Dio**.
 The given problem was solved by using **the scikit-learn K-means clustering** in the [clustering_of_Dio_bands.ipynb](https://github.com/am-tropin/eng-lyrics-trainer/blob/main/clustering_of_Dio_bands.ipynb) notebook.
 The result is in the [dio_clusters.csv](https://github.com/am-tropin/eng-lyrics-trainer/blob/main/dio_clusters.csv) file.

+- The second problem is building a **text-based recommender** by one or a few songs.
+The given problem was solved by using **the scikit-learn cosine similiraty and Tf-idf vectorizer** in the [recommender_lyrics.ipynb](https://github.com/am-tropin/eng-lyrics-trainer/blob/main/recommender_lyrics.ipynb) notebook.

 ## The Trainer 1: Fill in the gaps